-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2024.
+Benefits, premiums, and/or copayments/coinsurance may change on January 1, 2025.

-The provider network may change at any time.
+The provider network (see Chapter 10 for definition of network) may change at any time.
 You will receive notice when necessary.
 We will notify affected enrollees about changes at least 30 days in advance.